smurtagh/.NET6-DI-Template/README.md

-Sample Dependency Injection using .NET Core
+Sample Dependency Injection Pattern for iDesign using .NET6